ome/omero-documentation/server/installation.rst

 Prerequisites
 -------------

 .. note:: The installation of these prerequisite applications is outside the scope of this document.
 For Linux distributions you should use the default package manager.
-For Mac OS X there are additional notes for :ref:`Mac OS X 10.5 <rst_install_manual>`, :ref:`MacPorts on Mac OS X 10.6 <rst_install_macports>` and :ref:`Homebrew on Mac OS X 10.7 <rst_install_homebrew>` for less experienced users.
+For Mac OS X there are additional notes for :ref:`Mac OS X 10.5 <server/install_macosx>`, :ref:`MacPorts on Mac OS X 10.6 <server/install_macports>` and :ref:`Homebrew on Mac OS X 10.7 <server/install_homebrew>` for less experienced users.

 The following are necessary: